regisf/banana/README.md

 Banana: The PHP framework that rocks

 Banana is in active development for a personal project.

-This is the 0.0.1 version.
+It is inspired by Django, Node.js and other frameworks.

+This is a very early release do not use it in production.

 Installation
 ------------